Pro Bono Program

 John Weiss, a partner in the firm's Business Reorganization and Financial Restructuring Practice, has been a staff member of the Chicago Legal Services Organization for the past 22 years.
 In that role, Weiss provides free legal advice to small business owners facing financial difficulties.
 He has advised approximately 20 business owners on strategies for working out their difficulties with lenders.
 In addition, Weiss has represented business owners in bankruptcy reorganization matters.

 Robert Byer, a trial partner in Duane Morris' Pittsburgh office, has handled several pro bono appeals before the U.S. Court of Appeals for the Third Circuit.
 In one instance, Byer obtained a hearing on a habeas petition for his incarcerated client, after which a district judge concluded that Byer's client had been convicted on the basis of perjured testimony.
 Most recently, Byer has been providing pro bono services to KidsVoice, an advocacy organization that serves abused and neglected children.
-Byer has worked with Duane Morris attorney Julia Tedjeske, also in the Pittsburgh office, in successfully representing two KidsVoice clients in appeals in the Superior Court of Pennsylvania.
+He has successfully represented two KidsVoice clients in appeals in the Superior Court of Pennsylvania.